ArthurYdalgo/laravext/docs/configuration.md

  */
 'ssr' => [
     /**
-     * If set to true, the server will attempt to server side render your javascript, and if set to false, it won't.
+     * If set to true, the server will attempt to server side
+     * render your javascript, and if set to false, it won't.
      */
     'enabled' => env('LARAVEXT_JAVASCRIPT_SERVER_SIDE_RENDERING_ENABLED', false),

     /**
-     * You can also set as 'only' or 'except' to specify the URIs that should(n't) be SSR'd, if for some reason you need this
+     * You can also set it as 'only' or 'except' to specify the URIs that should(n't) be SSR'd,
-     * kind of control.
+     * if for some reason you need this kind of control.
      */
     // 'enabled' => 'only',
     // 'enabled' => 'except',